Joint pain in dogs: How to help with arthritis and other disorders

 How to help a dog with arthritis and other joint pain disorders

-Keeping your pet at a lean fit weight will also help greatly, this ensures excessive pressure is not being put on diseased joints.
-A good quality, complete pet food appropriate for their age and lifestyle will help, but some animals may benefit from a specific weight loss regime.
+You should also ensure your dog is keeping to a lean, fit weight so learn what to do if your dog is overweight to prevent excessive pressure being put on diseased joints.
+The best dog food will help, but some animals may benefit from a specific weight loss regime.

 Try and help your pet by lifting them in and out of the car, or providing a ramp, if they are struggling to jump.
-A soft, comfortable bed is appreciated by these dogs too.
+Buying one of the best orthopedic dog beds is also a good idea.

 Sadly, there are some circumstances where, despite everyone’s best efforts, your dog’s quality of life may be starting to suffer.
 To try and assess this, ask yourself the following questions: Are they still enjoying life?
 Are they still able to do the things that they like doing best?
 Are they having more bad days than good?
 Euthanasia may be the kindest option for some animals.